Agriculture and Food Systems Resources

 Holistic Management International: HMI delivers a variety of programs and services designed to educate and support farmers, ranchers and land stewards in their efforts to enhance the land through Holistic Management, a Whole Farm/Ranch Planning System that, naturally, mimics nature.

-The Leopold Center for Sustainable Agriculture: The Leopold Center is located at Iowa State University and has three primary objectives: to identify and reduce negative impacts of agriculture on natural resources and rural communities, to develop profitable farming systems that conserve natural resources, to work with ISU Extension and other groups to inform the public of new research findings.
+The Leopold Center for Sustainable Agriculture is located at Iowa State University and has three primary objectives: to identify and reduce negative impacts of agriculture on natural resources and rural communities, to develop profitable farming systems that conserve natural resources, to work with ISU Extension and other groups to inform the public of new research findings.

 Local Harvest: Do you want fresh, locally grown food, but don't know where to find it?
 The Local Harvest map makes it easy to find family farms, farmers markets and other sources of sustainably grown food in your area.
 Local Harvest is a not-for-profit venture to sprout and grow a definitive and reliable "living" public directory of small farms nationwide, and in so doing to provide people with direct contact to farms in their local area.